The sticky snow clung to the branches of the thick forest surrounding us, the result an enchanting winter wonderland worthy of an artist’s paintbrush.

 Sip suds at the Arrowhead Brewing Company

-The Arrowhead Brewing Company is conveniently located across the street from Kicking Horse Coffee, so we soon found ourselves pulling up a chair inside their eclectic tasting room and ordered a tray featuring a flight of their craft beers.
-Our favourite?
-The raspberry wheat ale, naturally.
+The Arrowhead Brewing Company is a short drive from the Whiteway, so we soon found ourselves pulling up a chair inside their eclectic tasting room and ordered a tray featuring a flight of craft beers.

 Continuing on our quest to eat and drink our way through Invermere’s culinary scene, our last stop turned out to be one of the most impressive: dinner at Birchwood Restaurant.

-The cozy, candlelit eatery was the perfect place to escape winter’s chill, and trying to decide on which of the hearty, seasonal entrees to tuck into was nearly impossible—particularly when we saw Steak & Lobster Mac and Cheese was on the menu.
-After much deliberation it was finally decided: apple braised pork belly and pan seared scallops for Steph, and a beef duo consisting of a perfectly-cooked tenderloin and braised short rib for myself.
+The cozy, candlelit eatery was the perfect place to escape winter’s chill, and trying to decide on which of the hearty, seasonal entrees to tuck into was nearly impossible.

 Suffice it to say it wasn’t long before we found ourselves in a blissful food coma, yet somehow managed to find enough room in our bellies to fit in a few bites of sweet creme brûlée to top off the evening.

-Book a room at Copper Point Resort, which is located right off the highway and only a couple minute’s drive from downtown Invermere.
-The luxe resort has nearly 200 rooms and suites with fireplaces and full kitchens, making it an ideal spot to hunker down for a few days.
-Its Elements Grill restaurant has a huge outdoor patio with views of the adjoining golf course, and there’s also a full service spa, fitness centre and playground.
+The Elements Grill restaurant has a huge outdoor patio with views of the adjoining golf course, and there’s also a full service spa, fitness centre and playground.
 Copper Point is also one of the only Invermere hotels with pools.
-Click here to book
+See current prices on Expedia or Booking.com

 YOU MIGHT ALSO ENJOY: